ibm-cloud-docs/app-configuration/ac-integrate-sdk-node.md

 Where,

-- `entityId`: `entityId` is a string identifier related to the Entity against which the property will be evaluated.
+- `entityId`: `entityId` is a string identifier that is related to the Entity against which the property is evaluated.
 For example, an entity might be an instance of an application that runs on a mobile device, a microservice that runs on the cloud, or a component of infrastructure that runs that microservice.
 For any entity to interact with {{site.data.keyword.appconfig_short}}, it must provide a unique entity ID.

-- `entityAttributes`: `entityAttributes` is a map of type `map[string]interface{}` consisting of the attribute name and their values that defines the specified entity.
+- `entityAttributes`: `entityAttributes` is a map of type `map[string]interface{}` consisting of the attribute name and their values that define the specified entity.
 This is an optional parameter if the property is not configured with any targeting definition.
 If the targeting is configured, then `entityAttributes` should be provided for the rule evaluation.
 An attribute is a parameter that is used to define a segment.
-The SDK uses the attribute values to determine if the specified entity satisfies the targeting rules, and returns the appropriate value.
+The SDK uses the attribute values to determine whether the specified entity satisfies the targeting rules, and returns the appropriate value.

-## Fetching the appConfigClient across other modules
+## Fetching the `appConfigClient` across other modules
 {: #ac-fetch-appconfigclient-across-modules}

 Once the SDK is initialized, the `appConfigClient` can be obtained across other modules as shown below: